ocaml-opam/opam-0install-solver/README.md

 This means you can upgrade your default opam root without changing the test results.

+To compare the results, use:

+    dune exec -- ./test/diff.exe baseline.csv new.csv

 # Internals

 The core 0install solver does not depend on the rest of 0install and just